QR-based Parallel Set-Valued Approximation with Rational Functions: Experiments

 \subsubsection{Problem 3: Schr\"odinger's Equation in a Canyon Well}

-Our third example comes from the Schr\"odinger equation for a particle in a canyon-shaped potential well.
-The particle's mass has a default value of $0.2\,$me, but can be changed by the user.
-The measurements of the potential well can be changed as well, but we use the default parameters of the NLEVP benchmark set.
-The Schr\"odinger equation is then discretized on a nanometer scale grid, which we will study at various refinements.
-A more detailed description can be found in \cite{MeerbergenCanyon}.
-The resulting system has the form
+Our third problem, \texttt{canyon\_particle} in \cite{NLEVP2} comes from the Schr\"odinger equation for a particle in a canyon-shaped potential well.
+A detailed description can be found in \cite{MeerbergenCanyon}.
+The resulting matrix function has the form